(Updates to close)

 In another M&A deal, Forest Laboratories Inc (NYSE: FRX - news) said it would buy Furiex Pharmaceuticals Inc (NasdaqGS: FURX - news) for up to $1.46 billion, including milestone payments to add Furiex's promising treatment for irritable bowel syndrome to Forest's portfolio of gastrointestinal drugs.

 Furiex Pharmaceuticals shares surged 28.6 percent to $103.05 while Forest Laboratories shares shed 0.4 percent to $89.50.

 About 7.4 billion shares changed hands on U.S. exchanges, above the 6.5 billion average so far this month, according to data from BATS Global Markets.

-Advancing stocks outnumbered declining ones on the New York Stock Exchange by a ratio of 2 to 1, while on the Nasdaq, nearly three stocks rose for every one that fell.
-(Reporting by Chuck Mikolajczak; Editing by Jan Paschal)
+Advancers outnumbered decliners on the New York Stock Exchange by a ratio of 8 to 7.
+On the Nasdaq, eight stocks fell for every five that rose.
+(Editing by Bernadette Baum and Jan Paschal)